qldqq1984/IGNN/README.md

 The source code related to the training and evaluation of the IGNN and IGNNE models is deposited in the `./experiments` directory, and the source code provides the following content and methods:
 *	The framework to construct graph structures and generate specialized graph dataset from TACS coding, clinical and follow-up information of patients.
 *	Attention-based graph convolutional layer with optional GPU units (GNNGruConv), and the IGNN (IGNNE) prognostic model based on GNNGruConv.
-*	The methods for adaptive training and validation of IGNN (IGNNE) model on raw data or user-defined own data.
+*	The methods for adaptive training and validation of IGNN(IGNNE) model on raw data or user-defined own data.
 *	Reproduction of experimental results and data analysis demonstrated in the paper.

 The main components of the source code as following:
   * `main.py`.
-Procedures for training, evaluation and reproducibility of IGNN (IGNNE) model on raw data in the pre-validation or external validation experiments shown in paper.
+Procedures for training, evaluation and reproducibility of IGNN(IGNNE) model on raw data in the pre-validation or external validation experiments.
   *  `main_user.py`.
-Template program for the IGNN (IGNNE) model to be trained and verified on the user-defined data.
+Template program for the IGNN(IGNNE) model to be trained and verified on the user-defined data.
   *  `./experiments/Patients_Informatio/DataSets_995/`.
-The raw data including TACS coding observed from MPM imaging, clinical and follow-up information of 995 patients from Fujian Medical University Union Hospital (FMU) and Harbin Medical University Cancer Hospital (HMU).
+The raw data including TACS coding observed from MPM imaging, clinical and follow-up information of 995 patients from Fujian Medical University Union Hospital(FMU) and Harbin Medical University Cancer Hospital(HMU).
   *  `./experiments/Patients_Information/DataSets_demo/`.
 The user-defined data of patients.
   *  `./experiments/graphdataset_utils/`.
 The directory includes main functional modules for constructing graph structures and generating graphdataset.
   *  `./experiments/Graphdatasets/`.
 This directory saves the specific graphdatasets generated from the raw data (TACS_G) and the user-defined data (User_G).
   *  `./experiments/models/`.
-The directory includes the architecture of GNNGruConv and IGNN (IGNNE) models with the functional modules for model adaptive training and verification.
+The directory includes the architecture of GNNGruConv and IGNN(IGNNE) models with the functional modules for model adaptive training.
   *  `./experiments/experiment_utils/`.
-The directory includes the functional modules for analyzing and evaluating the prognostic value of the model output (i.e. ROC-AUC, Sensitivity, Specificity, HR, Cindex).
+The directory includes the functional modules for analyzing and evaluating the prognostic value of the model output (i.e. AUC, Sensitivity, Specificity, HR, Cindex).
   *  `./experiments/models_parameters/Train/`.
 Model parameters at each epoch during the training processing.
   *  `./experiments/models_parameters/Reproduce/`.
 All parameters for IGNN and IGNNE at each epoch during the training process and the parameters of final well-trained models, which can be used to reproduce the experimental results in this paper.
 # Experiments
-## Training and evaluation of IGNN (IGNNE) model on the raw data
+## Training and evaluation of IGNN(IGNNE) model on the raw data
 In the pre-validation experiments, the model will be trained and validated within the FMU dataset by 3-cross validation.

 To launch the pre-validation experiments for IGNN model within the activated virtual environment(IGNN):
 ```
 python main.py -t "EXPERIMENT_TYPE='pre'" -t "FOLD_N='1'" -t "MODEL_TYPE='IGNN'" -t "MODEL_STATE='Train'"
 python main.py  -t "EXPERIMENT_TYPE='pre'"  -t "FOLD_N='2'"  -t "MODEL_TYPE='IGNN'"  -t "MODEL_STATE='Train'"
 python main.py  -t "EXPERIMENT_TYPE='pre'"  -t "FOLD_N='3'"  -t "MODEL_TYPE='IGNN'"  -t "MODEL_STATE='Train'"
 ```